Table of Contents

 This basically builds the extension in place and creates a link to the development directory

-It is a good practice not to work on the master
+It is a good practice not to work on the master branch as it should contain only production

 ready state of the code.
-In case of hottbox
+In case of hottbox, this corresponds to the version available on

 pypi.org.
 Therefore, all development is taking place on